underworldcode/scaling_scripts/README.md

 To launch a set of weak scaling jobs, you will generally modify the parameters in `weak_params.sh` as necessary, and then execute `weak_scaling.sh` which will queue a set of jobs on the system.

+The executed jobs will generated JSON files which record timing information for the different execution stages.
+A equivalent user readable TXT file will also be generated which records a summary.
+This data is utilised by `scaling_graphs.ipynb` to generate graphs of the results.

 timed_model.py
 --------------